Time-lapse photography has become very popular in the last few years. This is the method used to capture light-trails.

-First and foremost, you will need patience and practice.
-You’ll also need good working knowledge of your drone and all of the permissions surrounding its usage.
+First, you will need patience and practice.
+You’ll also need a good working knowledge of your drone and all permissions surrounding its usage.

 There are great pieces of equipment designed to help you get the best from you and your time-lapses.
 Motion control devices are one example.

 These are devices that control the motion (duh!) of your camera when you take images for your time-lapse project.

 They can be little boxes, sandwiched between your camera and tripod.
 They turn your camera while it photographs.

 This allows a smooth pan over an area to add that extra level of interest in your project.

 The Syrp Genie Mini is just one of the possibilities out there for motion control.

 Go through this article.
 Look at the examples of what your project can get out of these little, magical devices.